Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Simulations and results

 \subsection{Simulations and initial conditions}

 We simulate the inspiral of five binaries with different mass ratios using a version of the \textsc{HaloFeedback} code~\cite{HaloFeedback} which was modified to have a nonzero $j_\MIN$.
 This code is named \textsc{HaloFeedbackAcc} and is available on GitLab~\cite{HaloFeedbackAcc}.
 We initialize the mass of the secondary to be $m_2 = 10\,\Msolar$, and we vary the primary mass.
 The five values we choose are $m_1 =$ $10^3 \, \Msolar$, $m_1 =$ $3 \times 10^3 \, \Msolar$, $m_1 = 10^4 \, \Msolar$, $m_1 = 3 \times 10^4 \, \Msolar$ and $m_1 = 10^5 \, \Msolar$.
-For each simulation, we initialize the dark-matter distribution function to that given in Eq.~\eqref{eq:static_f}, with $\rho_\SP$ = $200~\Msolar$ and $\gamma_\SP$ = $7/3$.
-We will call an inspiral in such an initial dark-matter distribution a ``first-generation'' inspiral.
+For each simulation, we initialize the dark-matter distribution function to that given in Eq.~\eqref{eq:static_f}, with $\rho_\SP$ = $200~\Msolar/$pc$^3$ and $\gamma_\SP$ = $7/3$.\footnote{These values of $\rho_\SP$ and $\gamma_\SP$ are comparable to those used in the study~\cite{Eda:2014kra}, which have been used as a benchmark system in several subsequent works on this subject (see, e.g.,~\cite{Yue:2017iwc,Edwards:2019tzf,Kavanagh:2020cfn,Coogan:2021uqv,Nichols:2023ufs,Wilcox:2024sqs}).
+While it would be of interest to study a wider range of this parameter space and to investigate any correlations in this parameter space on the gravitational-wave observables, we leave such studies to future work.} We will call an inspiral in such an initial dark-matter distribution a ``first-generation'' inspiral.
 The reason for this naming is that the density profile is consistent with a primary black hole that grew adiabatically in mass and did not undergo a previous IMRI inspiral (which would have modified the distribution of dark matter through feedback).

 The \textsc{HaloFeedback} code solves the coupled system of the ordinary and integral-partial differential equations that describes the evolution of the orbital separation of the secondary and of the dark-matter distribution function: namely, Eqs.~\eqref{eq:dot_r} and~\eqref{eq:fIPDEcap}.
 The code uses an adaptive time step, which is a multiple of the instantaneous orbital period of the binary.
 We used a maximum time step of $50$ orbital periods, meaning our resolution for the number of GW cycles for the quadrupole waves is of order $100$.
 The timestep can be smaller than 50 orbital periods during the inspiral.